didiooi/verybasicwebscraping/README.md

 ## Intro
 Web scraping - in the past people just view page source code of the website
 <ol type="1"style="list-style-position:inside;">
-1.Pick a page
+1. Pick a page
-2.Load a page
+2. Load a page
-3.Look at page
+3. Look at page
-4.Determine where the info was
+4. Determine where the info was
-5.Select it
+5. Select it
-6.Copy
+6. Copy
-7.New file
+7. New file
-8.Paste
+8. Paste
-9.Save
+9. Save

 ## Tools
 Download Chrome CSS Gadget Selector